 A large difference in the local time may create difficulties in communication with a designer.
-The benefit of working with the specialists from Eastern Europe, especially from Ukraine, is their peripheral location.
-However, the best way to overcome a challenge of timezone difference is a prior arrangement of the communication process.
-If you decide on regular meeting 2-3 times a week and make sure that everybody commits to them, your work with designers will be set for success.
-You can check timezone difference here.
+The benefit of working with specialists from Eastern Europe, especially from Ukraine, is their peripheral location.
+However, the best way to overcome the challenge of timezone difference is a prior arrangement of the communication process.
+If you decide on regular meetings 2-3 times a week and make sure that everybody commits to them, your work with designers will be set for success.
+You can check the timezone difference here.

 5. Be ready to give a paid test task

-In order avoid making the candidate feel like doing “free work” or “giving away ideas” it’s better to pay for a test task.
+In order to avoid making the candidate feel like doing free work or giving away ideas, it's better to pay for a test task.
 This guarantees that a designer will really try to perform the best way and it would help you to make the right conclusions about their skills.

 Digital Design Agency vs. Freelance Designer